 This course offering allows for faculty and departments to try out new course material on an experimental basis before formally proposing the course with a permanent course number.
 Most departments have a designated course number approved for the offering of special topics; normally within the course number range of 290-298 and 490-498.
 A special topic is only permitted to be offered two times.
-A third offering may be permitted upon approval by the Dean of Academic Programs & Services (APS).
+A third offering may be permitted upon approval by the Dean of Division of Academic and Student Affairs (DASA).
 Prior to the third offering, the course should be proposed with a permanent number and approved through the college and university level process.
 Offering a course as a special topics using an existing special topics course number does not require approval beyond the department or other internal processes for such an offering.
 If no special topics course number is established, the department should submit a course action form to create a special topics course number.

 Courses to be offered on a permanent basis for either inclusion as a requirement or an elective in a curriculum or as an offering listed in the NC State course catalog will require a unique course number and title.
 Proposals for new courses will follow the processes listed below.